Every sales enablement leader knows that keeping potential customers informed is a critical aspect of successful sales enablement.

 Example: One source of truth

 Say your sales teams have knowledge spread out across multiple tools (like a CRM, a company wiki, and multiple drives).
 With too many places to look, it’s hard for your reps to find what they need in a timely manner during a customer interaction.

 Sales enablement managers should come together to decide which source will be designated as the single source of truth.
 If you already have a drive or knowledge base tool in place that every necessary person has access to, start there.
 Even a simple tool like Google Drive can work for organizing all your relevant content and knowledge in one spot.

 Sales enablement helps your reps hone their skills and develop industry knowledge through ongoing sales training and practice.
 Technology evolves all the time – products are updated; new tools are adopted; objectives and KPIs are changed.
 Ongoing training prepares your reps for these inevitable changes.
-Training gives them insights and advice they can use during customer interactions like more compelling messaging examples or how to effectively resolve common conflicts or objections.
+Training gives them insights and advice they can use during customer interactions like more compelling messaging examples or how to resolve common conflicts or objections effectively.

 Example: Stopping skill erosion

 Skill erosion refers to a decline in a certain skill set, usually because that skill isn’t used often enough.
 Ongoing training helps your reps with skill reinforcement, so they can integrate those skills into their tasks, leading to more valuable and successful customer conversations.